 It’s time to innovate

-We are bringing together a diverse network of people with the expertise and passion to drive systemic change in the electricity sector.
+A-Lab is bringing together a diverse network of people with the expertise and passion to drive systemic change in the electricity sector.

 Together, we will work to define solutions to the most complex challenges involved in transitioning to a renewable energy system by combining the respective strengths of participants in order to build momentum for change.

-What?
-Tools + approaches
+Tools and approaches

 A-Lab uses a structured innovation process that leads a diverse range of people and their ideas through a best practice innovation methodology.